Tag Archives: Holy Week

 Government is all most people think we have for an institution, but there are a lot more disintegrating before our eyes.
 There are four ex-Catholics for every new one in the United States, for instance.
 Local schools cope with chaos every day.
 We had people deployed to pray on the steps of our governments last night in honor of Jesus doing the same; it was very hard to find any radicals to believe in prayer, to believe in extravagant gestures of prophecy, or to believe they should even think about what disintegrating institutions are creating.

-What is the solution to disintegrating institutions?
+What is the solution to a disintegrating institution?

 Frustrated people are trying to fill the vacuum left by disintegration.
 We don’t trust any news outlets, so like-minded “followers” and “friends” feed us news online.
 People sometimes barter on eBay, even start local businesses rather than bow to Amazon.
 Parents increasingly homeschool their children rather than expose them to under-supported public schools.
 But most of that is coping, not creating nourishing institutions.
 Any Sociology 1 student can tell you we need the organizing institutions provide; it’s how things get done.
 But by Sociology 2 they can probably cite a study that shows how many people despise all institutions; they even hate their church if they think it is institutional, since they don’t like “institutionalized” religion.